onkernel/vercel-example/README.md

 ## Support

-For issues, questions, or feedback, please [open an issue](https://github.com/onkernel/kernel-images/issues) on this repository.
+For issues, questions, or feedback, please [open an issue](https://github.com/onkernel/vercel-template/issues) on this repository.
 You can also join our [Discord](https://discord.gg/FBrveQRcud).

 ## License

 See the [LICENSE](./LICENSE) file for details.

+## Colophon

+The background wallpaper was generated by AI.

 Made with ❤️ by the [Kernel team](https://www.onkernel.com).